SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-type-standard.md

 ## Conformance Tests

 As there are currently no REQUIRED volume types, we can only look for the RECOMMENDED aspects and thus executing a conformance test is not a must.
 Furthermore the recommended aspects currently have to be described in the description by the deployer.
+Deployers MUST provided correct information, when adhering to this standard.
+The tests will only check the syntactical correctness.
-In future versions we aim to integrate some extra_specs for them in upstream OpenStack
+In future versions we aim to integrate some extra_specs for them in upstream OpenStack.
-And it is also possible that a single volume type can currently fulfill all RECOMMENDED aspects.
+It is also possible that a single volume type can currently fulfill all RECOMMENDED aspects.

 The current test will check for the presence of `[encrypted]` and `[replicated]` in the description of at least one volume type.